teiid/teiid-wildfly-quickstarts/hibernate-on-top-of-teiid/README.md

 ## Build the project

+- Before building, need to set the username/password in the hibernate config file

+The src/main/webapp/WEB-INF/hibernate4-teiid-quickstart-ds.xml file needs to have the user-name and password changed from user/user to the teiid user you wish to connect with.

 - Open a command line and navigate to the root directory of this quickstart

 	*   `mvn clean install`